-If you would like your misting system to start at 8:00 am and run for 5 minutes, the timer should look like this: 08:00:00 00:05:00.
+For example, if you would like your misting system to start at 8:00 am and run for 5 minutes, the timer should look like this: 08:00:00 00:05:00.
 Some people make the mistake of putting in the following: 08:00:00 08:05:00 which means that the system will run for 8 hours and 5 minutes!

-Best Misting System For Exo Terra Monsoon
+Exo Terra Monsoon

-It comes with a relatively large reservoir of 2 gallons which is easy to refill and has 2 nozzles to use for misting.
-But, this system can be adjusted so that it can accommodate up to 8 nozzles.
+It comes with a relatively large reservoir of 2 gallons, which is easy to refill and has 2 nozzles to use for misting.
+This system can be adjusted so that it can accommodate up to 8 nozzles.

 The differences between the systems

 The Exo terra monsoon nozzles have 2 articulation points where the Mistking system nozzles have 3 articulation points.
-To have 3 articulation points gives you just a bit more to play with to get your nozzle in exactly the right position.
+Having 3 articulation points gives you a bit more to play with to get your nozzle in exactly the right position.

 The Exo Terra Monsoon has a nice thin stream with very large droplets and a lot of water.
 The Mistking system, on the other hand, has a very wide stream and has very fine droplets.
 It’s much more like a fog.

-The suction cups that are delivered with the Exo terra monsoon are very handy and gives you a little more freedom to set the nozzles where you want them to be.
+The suction cups that are delivered with the Exo terra monsoon are very handy and give you a little more freedom to set the nozzles where you want them to be.
 They are very strong and won’t fall down easily.

 Zoo Med Repti Rain Misting System